codeship/screencast-storyboards/blogposts/node-bitbucket-nodejitsu.md

-We still need to tell Nodejitsu which subdomain we want to deploy to and how to run our application.
+You still need to tell Nodejitsu which subdomain you want to deploy to and how to run our application.

-In our `package.json` file we add `"subdomain": "codefish"` and a `"start"` script `"node start.js"`.
+In my case, I added `"subdomain": "codefish"` and a `"start"` script `"node start.js"`.
+Please adapt these parameters to whatever fits your app.

 ![Add Nodejitsu config][screenshot-add-deployment-config]

 This way Nodejitsu will know where to publish our app and how to launch it.

-I commit and push this change
+Now you can commit and push this change

 ![Commit and push Nodejitsu config][screenshot-commit-and-push-deployment-config]